pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_presence.md

 ```

 Parameters:
-- channels (String, Symbol): Channels to get state from.
+- channels (String, Symbol) — Channel(s) to get state from.
-- uuid (String): Target UUID.
+- uuid (String) — UUID to retrieve state for.
-- http_sync (Boolean, default false): Async by default returns a future; call value to get the Envelope.
-If true, returns an array of Envelopes (or a single Envelope for sync methods).
+- http_sync (Boolean, default false) — Async returns a future; call value to get Envelope.
+If true, returns array of Envelope(s); sync methods return Envelope.
-- callback (Lambda one parameter): Invoked for each Envelope.
-For async, call future.value to retrieve the Envelope (blocks until available).
+- callback (Lambda) — Called for each Envelope.
+For async, call value on future to get Envelope.

 ### Sample code